SJT-class ROUV: SJT-5 ROUV

+SJT-5 a 12 kg underwater observation robot with four electric thrusters.

 SJT-10 ROUV

 SJT-10 ROUV is a light ROUV with a single manipulator, and now is primarily used for underwater works on offshore oil platforms.
 The secondary application of SJT-10 is salvage.
 Other applications included similar jobs for underwater structures in inland waterways.
 The aluminum-framed SJT-10 is equipped with a digitized depth gauge, compass, sonar, lowlight TV camera, and an onboard computer.

 SJT-40 ROUV

 SJT-40 ROUV is the most capable member of the SJT-class ROUVs and also one of the deepest-diving: up to 400 meters.
 SJT-40 ROUV has two manipulators and is capable of performing a variety of underwater tasks.
 Like other SJT-class ROUVs, it is in service with both civilian and military operators, mainly in underwater maintenance work of oil platforms and other structures.
 Like its smaller cousin SJT-10, the aluminum-framed SJT-40 is also equipped with a digitized depth gauge, digitized compass, sonar, lowlight TV camera, and an onboard computer.